gregglind/firefox-data-docs/experiments/off_train_deployment.md

   - preference(s) and values
   - choose semantics (experiment vs. rollout)

+### What I can deploy Off-Train

-Partial list of "things" you can deploy this way.
+Partial list of "things" you can rdeploy this way.

 - "message and a link"
   + Surveys, max-diff
   + tasks like "look at this prototype", user testing
   + invision prototypes
   + Trail Balloons:  "click here to help Firefox / try a new feature"

 - webExtensions
-  - Targeted HotFixes
+  + Targeted HotFixes
-  - A/B Multivariation Studies
+  + A/B Multivariation Studies

 - Preference changes
   + Multivariation with 'revert'
   + Rollouts from small samples create the new normal